 A waiting list may be purged at least once a year by a mailing to all applicants to ensure that the waiting list is current and accurate.
-The mailing will request for current information and confirmation of continued interest in the program.
+The mailing and/or notification on the LACDA website/online portal will request for current information and confirmation of continued interest in the program.
 Notices will be made available in an accessible format upon the request of a person with a disability.

-Should an applicant fail to respond within ten calendar days s/he will be removed from all applicant selected waiting lists.
+Should an applicant fail to respond within ten calendar days or by the specified due date s/he will be removed from all applicant selected waiting lists.
 If a letter is returned by the Post Office with a forwarding address, it will be considered as 'returned undeliverable' and the applicant will be subject to removal from all selected waiting lists.
 An extension to reply to the purge notification will be considered as a reasonable accommodation if requested by a person with a disability.
 The LACDA will also consider as an accommodation the reinstatement of an applicant who did not respond in the timeframe described above because of a verified reason connected to a disability.